TechpriestEnginseer/Community-Patch-Events-Development/Hokath Events/UniqueEvents/readme.txt

 Naval dominance - req navigation, req war, cost gold&culture, supply promo, palace yield per city Ataturk - req postmodern, req unhappy, cost culture&science, -religious unhappy-illiteracy, golden age turns

-The Ottomans naturally have bonuses to war and trade.
-I wanted to introduce a religious dimension, given that they claimed to be the Caliphate for the majority of their history.
-Therefore each choice has some interaction with faith or religion.
-I brought back the flavour of having a free caravan in all cities for those who liked that (subject to terms and conditions :))
-Trade, of course, brings in many different religions, so the millet system benefits from that.
-War means if you dont secure a holy city you can acquire one, and so hamam can be chosen to get a boost to yields Naval dominance is a nod to that naval flavour from vanilla, and allows your economy to synergise with wide (trade routes dont, really)
-The last choice is a slightly boring steroid, which notably eliminates all religious unhappiness.

 --Rome----------Veni, Vidi, Vici-----------------------------
 forum - req courthouse, cost culture, markets +culture+food+faith, PlotCultureCostModifier thermae - req education, cost science, baths +food +science